-The inspector reviewed a sample of staff meeting minutes and staff supervisions and found that restrictive practices were discussed as an agenda item.
-Staff members spoken with also demonstrated a good awareness as to what a restrictive practice was and the restrictive practices in place in the centre.
+The provider also had other means to monitor restrictive practices in use in the centre.
+These included quality assurance audits such as the annual review and sixmonthly provider unannounced visits.
+In addition, the inspector found that restrictive practices were reviewed regularly at a local level by the person in charge.
+The inspector also reviewed a sample of staff meeting minutes and found that restrictive practices were discussed.
+Staff members spoken with demonstrated a good awareness as to what a restrictive practice was and the restrictive practices in place in the centre.